the-overdriven/mw-enhanced/README.md

 TL;DR: for me selecting the problematic esp in the Mods tab and right-clicking on its masters on right side to update them fixes it.
 Moving the esp in the modlist helps too.

 ## I would like to know what is my current modlist
 Install [Mod List](https://www.nexusmods.com/morrowind/mods/50214), find the mod in the Mod Config list and click on it.
 Copy+paste to any text editor.
+Unfortunately, it doesn't list pluginless mods.

+[Mod Organizer 2](https://github.com/ModOrganizer2/modorganizer) should have this feature:
+1. Right-click anywhere in the mod list (left pane).
+1. Choose "Export to CSV" or "Export Mod List" (depending on your version of MO2).
+1. Save the exported file in your preferred location.

 ## The game is too dark
 Install [Gamma](https://www.nexusmods.com/morrowind/mods/53829).
 Don't forget to add 📄 Gamma.fx to MGE XE shaders and activate it.